The Henry Miller Memorial Library is an arts center championing the late writer, artist, and Big Sur resident Henry Miller.

-The Library hosts events throughout the summer months (May-October), including fashion shows, theater, open mics, lectures, book signings, art shows, our acclaimed Big Sur Short Film Screening Series, and more.
+The Library hosts events throughout the summer months (May-October), including fashion shows, theater, open mics, lectures, book signings, art shows, and and countless community events including the Big Big Big Sur Fashion Show, Esalen Gazebo School benefit, Big Sur Sound and Story audio series, our Big Sur International Short Film Screening Series, and of course, so much more!
 With a capacity of 300 and nestled in a towering redwood grove, it is also one of the most unique live music venues in the world.

 Perhaps this is why the CNN called the Library the “beating cultural heart of Big Sur.”

 Correct.
 Memorials, he said, “defeated the purpose of a man’s life.
 Only by living your own life to the full can you honor the memory of someone.”